May 13th & 14th 2020

 May 14 Rain 47F (08C) Afternoon 69F (21C)

-We practiced social distancing from Charlie with Jack, Terry with Bogie, Christa during our walks.
+We practiced social distancing from Charlie with Jack, Terry with Bogey, Christa during our walks.

 We are not authorities on birds, wildlife, plants, cameras or photography, if you are doing research on any subjects, please refer to a more educational site for advice and double-check whatever you research.